rs214/toyproblems/README.md

 # toyproblems
-collection of javascript toy problems
+collection of javascript toy problems from codewars